 - Bob Dylan (Robert Zimmerman) (Duluth, MN)

 Raised in Hibbing, MN.
-Singer/Songwriter; Rock and Roll Hall of Fame, 1988; Grammy Awards winner, multiple times; Oscar for best song, 2001.
-Dylan was inspired by Woody Guthrie, and was one reason why he moved to New York City (from Minnesota) in January 1961 at the age of 19.
+Singer/Songwriter; Rock and Roll Hall of Fame, 1988; Grammy Awards winner multiple times; Academy Award (Oscar) for Original Song, “Things Have Changed”, 2001, Nobel Prize in Literature 2016.
+Dylan was inspired by Woody Guthrie, and this is one reason why he moved to New York City in January 1961 at the age of 19.

 - Jonathan Edwards (Minneapolis, MN)